 Your customers can go online and compare your prices with your competitors to ensure they are getting a fair deal or the lowest price.
 You will also see a lot of low-cost items online, more than you will see in-store.

 Disadvantages of E-business for the Consumer

-Regardless of how well you try to describe your product or service on your website or social networks using multimedia, this cannot compare with your consumers being able to experience your product or service in-store physically.
+Regardless of how well you try to describe your product or service on your website or social networks using multimedia, it cannot compare with your consumers experiencing your product or service in-store physically.
 Your consumers cannot make any assessment of your product quantity and how it compares to others.
 Your consumers cannot have access to the physical product until it reaches their doorstep.
 It is only then that they can decide whether it meets their expectations.

 Cost and Shipping

 Factors such as exchange rate, taxes and shipping might sometimes make your product unaffordable for your consumers living in another geographical location.

 After considering these issues, if you still wish to go ahead with your e-business, here is an infographic with 5 Tips for an Efficient E-Business to help you out.